Year in Review (2020-21)

 Building on the success of the last 12 years, Natural Curiosity's 3-year strategic plan presents an exciting path forward.
 Through new and modified professional learning opportunities, Natural Curiosity continues to expand its reach with Canadian, and global, educators and deepen its impact in relationship with Indigenous partners.

 3-Year Professional Learning Project

-To expand our professional learning services and offerings to the broader educational community, which include year-long online coaching programs, a Summer Institute, monthly webinars, and a customized workshop series in collaboration with school boards, post-secondary institutions, early childhood education centres, and Indigenous and environmental education organizations.
+To expand our professional learning services and offerings to the broader educational community, which include year-long online coaching programs, a summer institute, monthly webinars, and a customized workshop series in collaboration with school boards, post-secondary institutions, early childhood education centres, and Indigenous and environmental education organizations.

 To grow our team to further disseminate Natural Curiosity resources and professional learning workshops, increasing the capacity at which we can deliver these diverse programs to support educators in the public realm.
-Expanding communications and digital marketing strategy to target new audiences, while retaining and strengthening our existing customer-base.
+Expanding communications and digital marketing strategy to target new audiences, while retaining and strengthening our existing educator-base.

 A self-directed companion guide to the highly successful NC 2nd Edition resource, furthering the dissemination of ideas, support, and possibility for transformation of practice while increasing accessibility and affordability to Natural Curiosity professional learning.

 Project Oriented Budget

 As an independently fundraised unit of the University of Toronto, 100% of our program is donor-funded.
 Your generous donation will be allocated to one or more of our projects.